Wind River Indian Reservation

 The next morning came, we were having breakfast with friends when the man said "Oh, by the way, River ate 22 of my Hydrochlorothiazide pills" there was a smirk on his face when he said this to me in front of our friends.
 I demanded to know what he did to help her and why he didn't tell me sooner.
 His response was "I was teaching her a lesson" so nothing was done to help her.
 He is an EMT, he taught EMS classes on drug overdoses and toxins.
 I rushed River to the emergency vet where she was hospitalized for days.
 Just about lost her, she was in very serious condition.
 Two weeks later she had to be hospitalized again.

 This incident became the turning point in the abuse, it showed just what this man was capable of and just how dangerous he could be; it went from yelling and hitting of the animals to more serious and malicious abuse, the same type of abuse happened towards me.

 In public, this man talked about what a wonderful wildlife service dog River was, in private, he was her worst nightmare.
-People could not or would not believe just what the animals were being subjected to by this man in their own home.
+People could not or would not believe just what the animals and I were being subjected to by this man in their own home.

 Josie was not immune to domestic violence

 Princess Z was not immune to domestic violence